brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

     }
 ```

 And for getting keyboard inputs, we are going to make use of the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function that is already built into your openFrameworks code.
-Like `mousePressed`, this function is called any time a key press is registered.
+Like `mousePressed`, this function is called any time a key is pressed.
 We just need to use that integer that is passed in to keyPressed to switch our `drawingMode`.  "r" for rectangle mode, "c" for circle mode, etc.

-**[Note: Talk about ASCII vs int representations of characters]**
+But how exactly does an integer tell us which key has been pressed?
+Well that integer is actually the ASCII code for the key that was pressed.
+You can check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter, it is enough to just know that ASCII is an agreed upon system for assigning numbers to characters.
+And it turns out to be quite easy to check if that ASCII integer `key` is a particular character.  `key == 'r''

-**[Note: the constants that oF provides for key presses]**
+So here's the code to add to your `keyPressed` function:

 ```c++
     if (key == 'r') drawingMode = rectangleMode;